Gendo Ikari: Ignorance is our ally. Do you disapprove?

 - Leave Me Alone!:

-- When a classmate teases Asuka about her relationship with Shinji — a very sensitive topic to her — Asuka lashes out:"Shut up!
+- When Keiko teases Asuka about her relationship with Shinji — a very sensitive topic to her — Asuka lashes out so angrily that it catches Keiko completely off-guard:"Shut up!
 I hate boys!
 I hate him!
 Leave me alone or I swear I will hurt you!"

-- After accidentally hurting a fellow pilot, Asuka tells Shinji that he should leave her before she hurts him, too."Leave me alone," the voice that replied was weak, unrecognizable.
+- After accidentally maiming Keiko, Asuka tells Shinji that he should leave her before she hurts him, too."Leave me alone," the voice that replied was weak, unrecognizable.
 It was quickly followed by a series of choked whimpers that let Shinji know she trying not to cry.
 "Please, just go away.
 It's better that way."

-- When a classmate teases Asuka about her relationship with Shinji — a very sensitive topic to her — Asuka lashes out:
+- When Keiko teases Asuka about her relationship with Shinji — a very sensitive topic to her — Asuka lashes out so angrily that it catches Keiko completely off-guard:

 - LEGO Genetics: The Emerald Tablet proves capable of being able to alter the DNA of Evangelions, allowing it to do things like make the Evas under its control to grow S2 organs, thought that pales somewhat in comparison to creating a mobile black hole out of Eva flesh.
 Justified in that the Tablet is an advanced A.I. and is noted to possess a beyond-human understanding of Evangelion DNA.